 - Advertising for daily fantasy platforms will be permitted provided that: - Such advertising should clearly communicate a daily fantasy game.
-Promotion of season-long products is not permitted. - Such advertising should not promote live scoring or general news and information content. - Such advertising should not promote player values or salaries. - Such advertising otherwise complies with these guidelines.
+Promotion of season-long products is not permitted.

+- Such advertising should not promote live scoring or general news and information content. - Such advertising should not promote player values or salaries. - Such advertising otherwise complies with these guidelines.

-SCHEDULING RESTRICTIONS:
+FX NETWORKS SCHEDULING RESTRICTIONS:

-Advertising for brick and mortar casinos, sports betting, and daily fantasy platforms, including advertising with secondary references to such products and services, that is otherwise determined to be acceptable under this section may air only in sports and entertainment programming subject to the following scheduling restrictions:
+Advertising for brick and mortar casinos, sports betting, and daily fantasy platforms, including advertising with secondary references to such products and services, that is otherwise determined to be acceptable under this section may air on FX Networks in Sports and Entertainment Programming for which 85% or more of the audience is 21 years or older and is subject to the following additional scheduling restrictions: